Skip to main content

 Cutting-edge science and technology relies on a strong understanding of chemical principles.

-Add to your education with a minor in Chemistry and understand the universal building blocks that shape our world.
+Enhance your education with a minor in Chemistry and gain a deeper understanding of the fundamental building blocks that shape our world.

 Program type: